atenearesearchgroup/QCBalgorithm/README.md

 .in("askedTo").hasLabel("Question").has("date", P.inside(1467331200000L, 1472688000000L))
 .select("participant").toList();
 ```
 * Q2.
-ContestParticipation: taking into consideration a specific contest, obtaining all the participants that have just answered one question.
+ContestPart: taking into consideration a specific contest, obtaining all the participants that have just answered one question.

 Gremlin query can be viewed following: